top of page

 Beta-Endorphins: Your body’s built in pain relief system:

-It’s helpful to understand that physiological birth (e.g. not induced) is a complex hormonal cocktail. (see this blog post about birth hormones to understand more) If labour is progressing physiologically this hormonal cocktail has built in pain killers.
+As previously stated, it’s helpful to understand that physiological birth (e.g. not induced) is a complex hormonal cocktail. (see this blog post about birth hormones to understand more).
+If labour is progressing physiologically this hormonal cocktail has built in pain killers.
 Pretty cool huh!
 Beta-endorphins are the body’s natural pain killers and are many times more powerful than morphine.
 They work in synergy with oxytocin, (the hormone that works your womb muscles to squeeze baby out), to make the sensations manageable.
 Beta-endorphins build with your labour contractions/surges to help you manage the more intense sensations later on in labour.
 Quite simply the more natural oxytocin you have the more beta-endorphins you have.
-Beta-endorphins can make you feel sleepy or in an altered state of conscious, helping you to rest between surges.
+Beta-endorphins and oxytocin can make you feel sleepy or in an altered state of conscious, helping you to rest between surges and reduce your perception of time.

 Water:

-Warm water immersion during labour can be very helpful in managing pain and labour sensations.
+Warm water immersion during labour can be very effective in managing pain and labour sensations.
 A 2009 Cochrane review concluded that those who used water immersion during labour were less likely to need epidurals or spinal pain relief.
-They also concluded water may also reduce the duration of the first stage of labour as well as increasing women and birthing peoples the level of satisfaction with their birth experience.
+The review also concluded water may also reduce the duration of the first stage of labour as well as increasing birth experience satisfaction.
 (Cluett ER, Burns E. 2009)

 You could use a birth pool – also great for supporting birth hormones due to the natural privacy it provides.
-If a pool is unavailable to you, you could try a hot water bottle on your lower back or use a shower or bath.
-Again, being in the bathroom is a great private environment which helps to boost your oxytocin (it’s a shy hormone and thrives in privacy) and beta-endorphins (see above).
+A birth pool also supports upright instinctive movement during birth - its easier to birth your baby in an upright position than on your back.
+If a pool is unavailable you could use a hot water bottle on your lower back, a shower or bath.
+Again, being in the bathroom is a great private environment which helps to boost your oxytocin (it’s a shy hormone and thrives in privacy - this blog is full of oxytocin boosting tips) and beta-endorphins (see above).

 Hypnobirthing:

-It is a misconception that hypnobirthing works as ‘pain relief’ during birth.
+It is a common misconception that hypnobirthing works as ‘pain relief’ during birth.
 In actual fact hypnobirthing teaches you to build a tool kit of coping strategies that you can utilise during labour and birth as you wish.
 These include using self-hypnosis, deep relaxation, visualisations, massage, positive anchors and breathing techniques practiced before birth to positively impact the mind and therefore your body.
-These techniques encourage you to remain within your para-sympathetic nervous system – the nervous system needed to optimise physiological birth.
-A 2022 study concluded the skills taught in hypnobirthing antenatal classes had a benefit on pain perception and birth experience (Leutenegger, V., Grylka-Baeschlin, S., Wieber, F. et al. 2022) Hypnobirthing techniques can be utilised in all birth scenarios so if your birth evolves away from plan A into something else, you still have tools you can use to help you remain calm.
+These techniques encourage you to calm your nervous system and boost the much needed birth hormones oxytocin and beta-endorphins.
+A 2022 study concluded the skills taught in hypnobirthing antenatal classes had a benefit on pain perception and birth experience (Leutenegger, V., Grylka-Baeschlin, S., Wieber, F. et al. 2022).

 Hypnobirthing also teaches you about how your body works during birth, which can be helpful to reducing birth fear.
 As well as important decision making and advocating skills to help you and your birth partner ensure your wishes are respected and your voice heard.